its-hmny/BiKayaOS/README.md

 usr@computer:~/BiKayaOS$ make uarm
 usr@computer:~/BiKayaOS$ make umps
 ```
-to build respectively the uarm version or the umps version, if everything has been set correctly the compilation should go fine.
-After that remember to set the kernel.core.uarm and the kernel.stab.uarm  (respectively .umps) as Core and Symbol Table file in the respective simulators, then boot up the machines
+to build respectively the uARM version or the uMPS version, if everything has been set correctly the compilation should go fine.
+After that remember to set the kernel.core.uarm and the kernel.stab.uarm  (respectively kernel.*.umps) as Core and Symbol Table file in the respective simulators, then boot up the machines

 ## **Phase 0**